ubccr/ccrdocs/pages/hpc/data-transfer.md

 Click `Grant access to Box` and you will now be authenticated to your UB Box account from within Globus.
 You will then be sent back to the File manager screen.

 If the panel is blank, you will need to search again for the "UBuffalo-CCR Box Collection" in the Collection search bar.
-This time you will see all your Box contents.
+If you have properly granted consent to the Globus Box App, then you should see the contents of your UB Box account.

+Once you have completed the Access Consent steps above, you should now be able to access UB Box just like any of the other CCR Mapped Collections.

+#### To transfer files to or from UB Box to CCR Collections:

 From the filemanager in the second window of the split screen, you can connect to one of the the CCR Mapped collections (ex.
 UBuffalo - Center for Computational Research Project Directories) listed above it will appear in the other panel.